-There is rumour that some of the people on this previous pictures did not hack new and shiny PostgreSQL features but instead was preparing their slides for talks later this day, It's unbelievable!
+There is rumour that some of the people on this previous pictures did not hack on the new and shiny PostgreSQL features, but instead was preparing their slides for talks later this day, It’s unbelievable!

-The next two sessions was a bit problematic: we had two english talks in parallel so one had to decide which talk she/he wants to follow.
+The next two sessions were a bit problematic: we had two English talks in parallel so one had to decide which talk she/he wants to follow.

 Thomas Clark spoke about “PostgreSQL in Distributed, Cooperative Telemedicine and eHealth Environments”:

-In the second session Gregory occupied the big room and talked about: "Explaining EXPLAIN or How I Learned to Stop Worrying and Love EXPLAIN ANALYSE"
+In the second session Greg occupied the big room and talked about: “Explaining EXPLAIN or How I Learned to Stop Worrying and Love EXPLAIN ANALYSE”

 In the last talk before lunch Peter Eisentraut informed us how to “Port applications from Oracle to PostgreSQL”.